-If you have suffered an injury in a big rig crash caused by a negligent trucker or trucking company, call our experienced Pittsburg, CA truck accident lawyers at (925) 428-5220 or (800) 404-5400 today.
+If you have been injured in a big rig crash caused by a negligent trucker or trucking company, call our experienced Pittsburg, CA, truck accident lawyers at (925) 428-5220 or (800) 404-5400 today.
 Our team of attorneys is available anytime to review your case and provide free, friendly advice.

 - Trucker Fatigue: With high demands to meet strict daily delivery deadlines, truck drivers are pressured by their employers to work extended hours with little to no rest.
 This failure to follow the Hours of Service (HOS) regulation can result in driver fatigue, causing truckers to become drowsy or even fall asleep while operating a big rig.

 - Truck Driver Error: As a leading cause of all motor vehicle collisions, driver error may have life-changing results when a crash involves a large commercial truck.
 From failing to check blind spots to changing lanes without signaling, there is no room for driver error when there are high stakes like these.

 - Equipment Failure: The Federal Motor Carrier Safety Administration (FMCSA) requires trucking companies to ensure routine inspections and maintenance meet federal standards.
 When truck firms fail to do so, it may cause many issues, from trailers detaching from the truck to brake failure and tire blowouts.

 - Improperly Secured Cargo: When cargo is not adequately distributed throughout the trailer or not adequately secured, it may lead to a rollover accident, putting the lives of others on the road at risk.
 Conversely, if a tractor-trailer is transporting hazardous materials that were not adequately secured or handled, it may result in an explosion or fire in a collision.